ProfJordan/code-snippets-for-students/sorting-algorithms/readme.md

 #### Gnome Sort

 Gnome Sort, also called Stupid sort, is simple to understand and can be seen as a variant of insertion sort in which moving an element to its proper place is accomplished by a series of swaps, as in bubble sort.

-#### Comb Sort

-Comb Sort is a relatively simple sorting algorithm originally designed to improve upon bubble sort by eliminating turtles, or small values near the end of the list, since in a bubble sort these slow the sorting down tremendously.
-Rabbits, large values around the beginning of the list, do not pose a problem in bubble sort.
-In comb sort, the gap between elements is reduced by a factor (the shrink factor) on each pass until the gap is 1.

 ----